New Mexico sheriff won't enforce stay-at-home orders that subvert constitutional rights

 Gonzales wrapped the message by wishing everyone a Merry Christmas and a happy holiday season.
 He did not mention New Mexico Gov. Michelle Lujan Grisham by name, but the sheriff’s statement was published hours after Grisham, along with the state health department, announced they would temporarily reenact a statewide order closing in-person services for all nonessential activities.

-The heightened restriction statewide will be in effect for the next two weeks and are meant "to blunt the unprecedented spike of COVID-19 illnesses and to attempt to relieve dramatically escalating strain on hospitals and health care providers across the state," according to the state health department's website.
+The heightened restrictions statewide will be in effect for the next two weeks and are meant "to blunt the unprecedented spike of COVID-19 illnesses and to attempt to relieve dramatically escalating strain on hospitals and health care providers across the state," according to the state health department's website.

 New Mexico health officials recorded 1,077 news cases of the coronavirus Sunday, bringing the state total up to 129,993.
 Of the new cases, 278 were traced to Bernalillo County.
 There were 16 additional deaths statewide related to COVID-19, four of which were traced to Bernalillo County, according to the latest figures from the state health department.